flutter/website/src/release/breaking-changes/ios-flutterviewcontroller-splashscreenview-nullable.md

 ---
-title: iOS FlutterViewController splashScreenView make nullable
+title: iOS FlutterViewController splashScreenView made nullable
 description: FlutterViewController splashScreenView changed from nonnull to nullable.
 ---

 ## Summary

-We changed property `splashScreenView` of `FlutterViewController` from `nonnull` to `nullable`.
+The `FlutterViewController` property `splashScreenView` has been changed from `nonnull` to `nullable`.

 Old declaration of `splashScreenView`: